Stern, S. Alan Space Science and Engineering Division, Southwest Research Institute, Boulder, Colorado.

 - Size and density

 - Planetary status

 - Links to Primary Literature

 - Additional Readings

-A dwarf planet and a member of the Kuiper Belt (a disk of small planets and planetesimals that surrounds the solar system beyond the orbit of Neptune).
+The largest dwarf planet in the solar system and a member of the Kuiper Belt of icy objects mostly beyond the orbit of Neptune.
 Pluto (Fig. 1) was discovered on February 18, 1930, by Clyde W. Tombaugh at the Lowell Observatory in Flagstaff, Arizona.
 Tombaugh discovered Pluto on photographic plates taken with a special astronomical camera as part of a systematic search.
 Pluto's name was suggested later in 1930 by Venetia Burney, an English schoolgirl.
-At the time and until 2006, Pluto was considered as the ninth planet of the solar system orbiting around the Sun.
-However, in 2006, the International Astronomical Union reclassified Pluto as the largest known dwarf planet.
-The population of dwarf planets far outnumbers the population of large planets, drawing attention to the fact that solar system formation predominantly creates small planets, not large planets, as had been thought.
+At the time and until 2006, Pluto was considered the ninth planet of the solar system in orbit around the Sun.
+However, in 2006, the International Astronomical Union reclassified Pluto as a dwarf planet, along with fellow Kuiper belt member Eric, discovered in 2003, and Ceres in the asteroid belt, among numerous other bodies.
+The population of dwarf planets far outnumbers the population of large planets, suggesting that solar system formation predominantly creates small planets, not large planets, as has been thought.
 See also: Kuiper Belt; Planet; Solar system; Sun

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.